dwood3/cppnd-openstreetmap-route-planner/README.md

 ### Run
 The name of the binary file will match the directory you build from.
-So, if running from vagrant:
+So, if running from /vagrant:
 ```
 ../bin/vagrant -f ../map.osm
 ```